vectorgrp/sil-kit/docs/api/systemmonitor.rst

   auto* systemMonitor = participant->GetSystemMonitor();
   systemMonitor->AddParticipantStatusHandler(participantStatusHandler);

-Last but not least a SystemStateHandler can be registered to get informed about system state transitions:
+A SystemStateHandler can be registered to get informed about system state transitions:

 .. code-block:: c++